-The Accessible Media Program (AMP) of the DPRC provides accessible electronic versions of instructional print materials to students, staff, and faculty with disabilities.
+The Accessible Media Program (AMP) of the DPRC provides accessible electronic versions of instructional materials to students, faculty, and staff with disabilities.
 This is also known as alternative media or alternative text.
 Individuals may request access to this service via the DPRC as a reasonable accommodation.

 Instructional materials include: